esfalsa/applesauce/README.md

 Users are responsible for ensuring the tools that they use are legal.
 Applesauce is fully open-source and users are strongly encouraged to review the code before using it.
 For convenience, a summary of how it works is below.

-- After the initial pageload, one request is made to retrieve the user's `localid`.
+- When the user submits a manual list of nations, one request is made to retrieve the user's `localid`.
-- When the user submits a manual list of nations, no additional requests are made.
-- When the user submits a nation to cross on, one additional request is made to that nation's page in order to retrieve the list of nations endorsing it.
+- When the user submits a nation to cross on, requests are made to retrieve the `localid` and to the nation's page in order to retrieve the nations endorsing it.
-- When the user submits a region to cross in, one additional request is made to that region's Ajax2 page.
+- When the user submits a region to cross in, requests are made to retrieve the `localid` and to the region's Ajax2 activity page.
 - When the user presses the endorse button, the extension sends a GET request emulating the behavior when an endorse button is pressed on a nation page.
-- If URL parameters are included, they are submitted automatically after the `localid` is retrieved.
+- If URL parameters are included, they are submitted when the page loads.
+The requests initiated are identical to user submission on the page.

 All requests made by the extension are user-initiated and therefore [not subject](https://forum.nationstates.net/viewtopic.php?f=15&t=491427&p=37859790#p37859790) to the usual rate limits in the script rules.
+No requests are made without user input, whether by loading a page with URL parameters, by loading nations on the extension page, or by clicking the endorse button.
+No requests for endorsements are run simultaneously; as per the simultaneity rule, the button is disabled until a complete response is received from the NationStates server.

-No requests are run simultaneously.
-The only requests that can be considered automated, even though they are initiated only when a user deliberately loads the Applesauce page, are the requests to fetch the user's `localid` and, if an applicable URL parameter is included, to fetch the nation or region to cross in.
-Because these requests are only run after user input to load the page, there is no automatic rate-limiting.
+The only requests that may be considered automated, even though they are initiated only when a user deliberately loads the Applesauce page, are those made when URL parameters are included.
+Because these requests are only run after direct user input to load the page, there is no automatic rate-limiting.
 If you would like to limit these to the 10 requests per minute allowed under the script rules, simply avoid refreshing the page too often.

 ## License